parcel-bundler/website/src/plugin-system/runtime.md

 summary: "A plugin type: Programatically insert assets out of thin air into bundles"
 ---

+{% warning %}
+The Runtime API is experimental and therefore subject to change, even between minor updates.
+{% endwarning %}

 Runtimes accept a bundle and return assets to be inserted into that bundle.

 ```js